mpu/gthreads/README.md

 This tutorial is structured in different parts, each part describing actual code is related to a branch in this repository.
-Branches named codeN correspond the corresponding "Code N" part of the tutorial.
+Branches named codeN contain the code for the corresponding "Code N" part of the tutorial.

 ## Bugs